Some More Crochet Easter Eggs

 purple-red-eyed-crochet-spider

-This sparkly, purple job has too many eyes but I wasn’t really concentrating.
+This sparkly, woolly arachnid has too many eyes for a real spider, but I wasn’t really concentrating.
 Most spiders have eight eyes if you want to go for accuracy!

 And it’s as easy as that!
 A happy Hallowe’en house spider!